lnbtz/Code-Evaluation-Website/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact
-If you have any questions or suggestions, feel free to contact us at [email address].
+If you have any questions or suggestions, feel free to contact us at leonbeitz@hotmail.de.